unalysuf/vanillaJS/README.md

 Hello,

-This is my vanilliaJS examples repository
+This is my vanillaJS examples repository